 10. Underestimating closing costs

 The price you pay for a home is just one of many costs associated with the purchase.
 Related costs, such as land transfer taxes, title insurance, and a home inspection, can really add up and take an unexpected chunk out of your budget.
-There are also the final touches; like a fresh coat of paint, some window coverings, or a new appliance, that you may want to do to make your new place feel like 'home'.
+There are also the final touches; like a fresh coat of paint, some window coverings, or a new appliance, that you might consider to make your new place feel like 'home'.

-While these tips will certainly help, the most important advice is to work with a registered real estate professional.
-Registered brokers and Salespersons provide a great deal of knowledge and expertise about the buying and selling process, and will help you avoid these hazards.
+While these tips certainly help, the most vital advice is to work with a registered real estate professional.
+These Brokers and Salespersons provide a great deal of knowledge and expertise about the buying and selling process, and will help you avoid these hazards.